 - Consider coat conditioner.
 Some cats are just bad at grooming, full stop.
 They either overdo it and leave themselves with bald patches, or under-do it and end up with an overgrown mop!
 Fortunately, there were experts around to invent coat conditioner.
 Irregular coat shedding can be a sign of an oil imbalance within the body, and coat conditioner can be introduced to your cat’s diet to restore the balance.
 In fact, we consider it to be an essential cat health aid.

-Just because your cat is coughing a lot doesn’t mean it has asthma.
-Asthma is usually accompanied by other symptoms, just like it is in humans.
+Just because your cat is coughing a lot doesn’t mean it has cat asthma.
+Feline asthma is usually accompanied by other symptoms, just like it is in humans.
 Wheezing is one of them, as is open-mouthed breathing and blueness of the gums.
 If your cat is gasping for breath, there’s something seriously wrong.